faberchri/YouSonos/README.md

 ```
 docker run -d --name dns_server --restart=always --network=host --volume=/home/pi/containers/coredns/:/root/ coredns/coredns:coredns-arm -conf /root/Corefile
 ```
-Furthermore I had to alter the config of my network router to ..
+Furthermore, I had to alter the config of my network router to ...
 * ... make sure the router assigns always the same IP (`192.168.2.132`) to the Pi (based on the MAC address of the active network interface of the Pi).
 * ... tell the router to use the IP of the Pi as the only DNS server.